TheJacksonLaboratory/bestpractices_workshop/conda.md

 # Working with virtual environments and conda

-## Installing miniconda
+## Installing conda

-1. If you are on Windows, I highly recommend using WSL2 for everything we are going to be doing here (except github stuff).
-These instructions will assume you are using WSL2.
+1. Before anything, open your terminal application (terminal on Mac, Command Prompt/WSL prompt on Windows).If you are on Windows, I highly recommend using WSL for everything we are going to be doing here.
+These instructions will assume you are using WSL, but they apply to any terminal.
+Type `conda --version`.
+If you get a version output, you do not need to install anything.
+If you get an error, proceed to step 2.

-2. Go to the miniconda downloads page (<https://docs.conda.io/en/latest/miniconda.html>) and copy the link to the version for your OS (note that if you are using WSL, you should copy the one for LINUX).
+2. Conda comes in many flavors and versions; in this workshop we will use miniforge, which is the one I recommend to most people.
+Go to the miniforge downloads page
+    (<https://github.com/conda-forge/miniforge#miniforge3>).
+If you are using Windows command prompt or Mac, install the executable for your system and proceed to step 5.
+If you are using WSL (or any Linux), copy the link to the version for LINUX and proceed to step 3.

 3. On your terminal, do `wget <address here>`.
-This will download miniconda to the current directory.
+This will download miniforge to the current directory.

 4. Run the `.sh` file you have just downloaded.
 This might require you to change its permissions (with `chmod +x <filename>`).
-This will install miniconda.
+This will install miniforge.
 Default directory is fine, if it asks if you want to run `conda init` say "yes".

 5. Open a new terminal window.
 If you see `(base)` at the beginning of your prompt, you have installed it successfully.
+You can also run `conda --version` and see if you get a version output.

 ## Environments: how do they work?